Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 Three things to remember:

 - Value Objects are immutable, self-validating, compared by value.
-They make invalid states impossible.
+They make invalid states impossible to construct by accident.

 - Entities have identity, can change over time, compared by ID.
 They compose Value Objects.